 Generative AI Security

-Secure your GenAI-powered applications and solutions
+Protect your GenAI-powered applications and solutions with diverse generative AI security services

 Contact us Read more

-We see the majority of cybersecurity risks stemming from how AI models are integrated into systems and workflows rather than from the models themselves.
+Most GenAI risks stem from how AI models integrate into systems and workflows, not from the models themselves.

 Depending on your use case, the different assessment approaches may include any of the below.
+Contact us to discuss the best approach for your specific case.

 Governance, risk and threat modeling for AI

-Our services to support you in the planning phase.
+Services to support you in the planning phase.

-01
+01 Menu icon

 AI Governance